openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Implementation Details/Notes/Constraints [optional]

-The router will read the secret referenced in `.spec.tls.certificateRef` if present and if the following pre-conditions are met it uses this certificate us configure haproxy.
+The router will read the secret referenced in `.spec.tls.certificateRef` if present and if the following pre-conditions (validated in the admission webhook) are met it uses this certificate us configure haproxy.

 - The secret created should be in the same namespace as that of the route.
 - The secret created is of type `kubernetes.io/tls`.
 - The router serviceaccount must have permission to read this secret particular secret.
   - The role and rolebinding to provide this access must be provided by the user.

-The router will not have any active watches on the secret and will only do a single look up when a route has been updated.
-The router will maintain a secret hash in order to be able to reload if the secret content has changed.
+The router will bootstrap a watch based secret manager to ensure it can keep the certificate/secret up-to-date.
+This means the router pod will maintain active watches for every secret that is referenced by a route.

+Every active watch will be linked to a route, meaning the watch based secret manager will be linked to the lifecycle of the route.
+For every new route that is created, the secret manager will start a watch if the route uses `.spec.tls.certificateRef`.
+For every update route event, the secret manager only increments the reference count.
+If a route is deleted, the secret manager will unregister the route and teardown the watch associated with it.

 The `ServiceAliasConfig` creation logic will be updated in the router to also parse the secret referenced in `.spec.tls.certificateRef`.
 The router will use the default certificates only when neither `.spec.tls.certificate` or `.spec.tls.certificateRef` are provided.

-The route validating admission webhook will verify if the `router` serviceaccount route has permissions to read the secret that is referenced at `.spec.tls.certificateRef`.
+Extend the `ExtendedValidateRoute()` in the router to also cover validating secret and its content.
+In addition to this, the route validating admission webhook will verify if the `router` serviceaccount route has permissions to read the secret that is referenced at `.spec.tls.certificateRef`.
 This is only performed if `.spec.tls.certificateRef` is non-nil and non-empty.
 In addition to the rbac validation, the admission webhook will also validate if only one of the certificate fields (`.spec.tls.certificate` and `.spec.tls.certificateRef`) is specified.

 ### Risks and Mitigations

-The TechPreview feature will not handle secret updates, meaning upon certificate renewal/rotation the router will not load the new certificates until the route is updated.
+TBD

 ### Drawbacks

 The user will need to manually create, provide and maintain the rbac required by the router so that it can access secrets securely.
-This becomes tedious when users have 1000s of Routes.
+This becomes tedious when users have 100s of Routes.

+The workaround for this is to document various levels of rbac that can be provided,

+- Grant router service account access to secret by secret-name (explicit rbac)
+- Grant router service account access to all secrets in a fixed namespace (implicit rbac)

+The above variations need to be documented for the end user as part of OpenShift documentation.

 ## Design Details

 ### Open Questions [optional]

-- Performance testing of openshift-router?
-- What does taking Tech Preview to GA look like?
+- Performance testing of openshift-router in tech-preview?
+Is there a workflow present where we can gather some early metrics (memory, cpu)?
+This will help in preemptively addressing performance concerns before going GA.

 - Do we make changes to the ingress-to-route controller as well?
+  > The ingress-to-route behaviour will remain as is i.e. it will not make use of
+  > the newly introduced field.

 ### Test Plan

 Update router tests in openshift/origin and supplement all existing certificate related tests with new tests utilizing `.spec.tls.certificateRef`.
 Ensure the tests cover the following scenarios,

 - Updating routes from default certificates to certificate referenced via secrets and vice-versa.
+- Updating secret/certificate referenced in routes and verify serving certificate has been updated.
+- Updating secret/certificate with incorrect information and verify route is not admitted due to validation failure. (eg: mismatched hostnames)

 ### Graduation Criteria